 Is there a chance students will return to campus this Spring semester?

 No. Given the evolving nature of the COVID-19 situation, we’re doing all we can to ensure the safety, health, and well-being of our campus community.

 What will happen with important campus events, such as University Day and Commencement, scheduled for this spring?
 What about other events that are scheduled to happen on campus?

 University Day has been cancelled.
-A determination about Commencement is expected to be made by April 15.
+A determination about Commencement was shared with campus on April 10; you can read about details here.
 Please stay tuned for further updates on events as decisions are made.

-Additionally, the System has established the following directive: Effective 3/13/2020 at 5 p.m. and through Sunday, April 12, the University of Maine System will follow Governor Mills’s recommendation to postpone all gatherings expected to or actually involving 250 attendees or more.
+Additionally, the System has prohibited group gatherings of 10 or more people, following direction from Governor Mills’ Office.
 This restriction includes any events on University property, events being hosted by the University in a non-University location, and official participation by university students, staff and faculty in such events regardless of location.

 Can Praxis, GRE and Castle exams still be administered on the scheduled Friday or Saturday test dates?